-Fresh squeezed orange juice is such a refreshing drink to make in the cold Winter months.
+Fresh squeezed Orange Juice is such a refreshing drink to make in the cold Winter months.
 Citrus is in season so grab a bag of your favorite oranges let’s go!

 If you’ve never made this treat before, you’ll be surprised by how easy it is to make with 0 sugar added or fancy gadgets.
 All you’ll need is a dozen oranges, a knife and your hands.